statamic/v2-docs/content/collections/tags/collection.md

     name: sort
     type: string
     description: >
-      Sort entries by field name.
+      Sort entries by field name (or `random`).
 You may pipe-separate multiple fields for sub-sorting and specify sort direction of each field using a colon.
       For example, `sort="title"` or `sort="date:asc|title:desc"` to search by date then by title.
-Also supports `sort="random"`.
   -
     name: limit
     type: integer